 How to apply

-Applications are accepted through an online application form, which will be available when the projects are advertised in the Autumn.
-Please come back then.
+Applications are accepted through an online application form, which is available here.

 You will be contacted shortly after the deadline if you have been invited for an interview.
-An interview day at ESAC will be organised for January/February 2017 where you have the opportunity to talk to each tutor of the projects of your interest.
-If you are unable to attend the interview session, telephone/web interviews will be held.
+There will be an interview day organised at ESA, where you will have the opportunity to talk to each tutor of the projects of your interest.
+If you will not be able to come to ESA a remote interview will be organised.

 How to get to ESAC

-The ESAC Trainee Project is part of the ESA Student Placement scheme and is organised and funded by ESAC Human Resources and the Science Operations Department, in collaboration with the ESAC Faculty and the ESA Education Office.
+The ESAC Trainee Project is part of the ESA Student Placement scheme and is organised and funded by ESA Human Resources and the Science Operations Department, in collaboration with the Space Science Faculty and the ESA Education Office.